mattstyles/viperfish/README.md

 ####_error.hjs_

-The error template to display when an error occurs (usually this is an error collected content from github but it will potentially be other things).
+The error template to display when an error occurs (usually this is an error collecting content from github but it will potentially be other things).
 It's due to be changed for a 404 template pretty soon.

 ####_main.hjs_